tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 Scanning, selecting a device, or moving sliders does not send control commands until an Apply action is used.

 Multiple devices are kept separate using their full BLE addresses.

-## Schedule Support

-Light schedule editing is **not supported**.

-Local Controller for Chihiros Devices is mainly intended for direct, manual local control of supported Chihiros devices without requiring the My Chihiros app to remain connected.

-For simple daily power on/off timing, using a **smart plug** is recommended.

-If you want to create, edit, or restore the light's normal schedule, use the official **My Chihiros** application after the local Bluetooth connection has ended.

 ## Important Notes